andrasq/node-k-profiler/Readme.md

 Execution traces are named eg `v8profile-2016-11-21T18:21:41.345Z-cpuprofile`.
 Heap snapshots are named eg `heapdump-2016-11-21T18:21:41.345Z-heapsnapshot`.
 Files are placed into the app working directory.

-They can be viewed with Chrome or Opera by loading them with Profiles : Load under Tools : More Tools : Developer Tools.
+Traces and snapshots can be viewed with Chrome or Opera by loading them with Profiles : Load under Tools : More Tools : Developer Tools.

 Related Work